bullhorn/rest-api-docs/source/includes/get.md

 search/Candidate?fields=id,lastName,primarySkills(name,id){name IN (Java, 'SAP')}

 #### To-many fields can only appear at the top level with no nesting

 Bad: fields=categories(children)

 Bad: fields=owner(categories)

-**Note:** Exception for PlacementRateCard's placementRateCardLineGroup and placementRateCardLine fields
+**Note:** The only exception to this is PlacementRateCard's placementRateCardLineGroup and placementRateCardLine fields.

 Acceptable: fields=placementRateCardLineGroup(placementRateCardLine(*))